Cocrystal Screening, Selection, and Formulation

 Why Triclinic?

-Triclinic has more than two decades of experience in finding new solid forms, evaluating their physico-chemical properties , and selecting the best form for commercialization.
-We've collaborated with companies large and small on over 3000 polymorph, salt, and cocrystal projects.
+Triclinic has more than four decades of experience in finding new solid forms, evaluating their physico-chemical properties , and selecting the best form for commercialization.
+We've collaborated with companies large and small on thousands polymorph, salt, and cocrystal projects in every therapeutic area.

 • The scientists at Triclinic have performed more than 500 cocrystal screens to date